World Cup Bracket 2018: Results, Qualified Teams After Friday's Knockout Play

 Romelu Lukaku has been directly involved in 20 goals in his last 13 appearances for Belgium (17 goals, 3 assists) #BEL https://t.co/e3iDBKwbBL

 Tite's men came back in the second half and were given hope when Augusto headed home a superb pass from Philippe Coutinho.
-Coutinho then fired an excellent chance over the bar, and Neymar was denied by Thibaut Courtois late on as Brazil were knocked out.
+The Barcelona man then fired an excellent chance over the bar, and Neymar was brilliantly denied by Thibaut Courtois late on.

 It's another surprise result in an increasingly unpredictable tournament.
-France and Belgium look two of the strongest teams left in the competition, and the winner of Tuesday's match may well go on to lift the World Cup.
+France and Belgium are two of the strongest teams left in the competition, and the winner of Tuesday's match will arguably be the favourite to lift the World Cup.